Step 1. Get purchase ready

 You’ve worked out how much you can borrow and have your deposit.
 Now you can get a Decision in Principle and start looking at properties.

-A Decision in Principle, also called Mortgage in Principle, confirms what we’re prepared to lend you and lasts for 90 days.
-It lets estate agents know you are ready to buy and many require one before they will accept an offer on a home.
+A Decision in Principle, also called Mortgage in Principle or Agreement in Principle, confirms what we’re prepared to lend you and lasts for 90 days.
+It lets estate agents know you ‘re ready to buy and many require one before they will accept an offer on a home.

 When you apply for a Decision in Principle we’ll do a soft credit check.
 Soft credit checks do not affect your credit rating.
 They do not appear to lenders on your credit report and will not affect your ability to apply for borrowing in the future.